railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

    *UML class diagram without :mod:`base_contact`*

-A concrete example will illustrate the concept of multiple relationships between contacts and partners (companies)  The figure :ref:`fig-crmcont` shows two companies each having several addresses (places of business) and several contacts attached to these addresses.
+A concrete example illustrates the concept of multiple relationships between contacts and partners (companies)  The figure :ref:`fig-crmcont` shows two companies each having several addresses (places of business) and several contacts attached to these addresses.